penumbra-zone/ed25519-consensus/README.md

 The `1.x` series of this crate implements the legacy, pre-ZIP-215 validation criteria; the `2.x` series of this crate implements the post-ZIP-215 validation criteria.
-Users (like Zebra or Zcashd) who need to handle the upgrade can use both versions simultaneously using cargo renaming, e.g.,
+Users (like Zebra or zcashd) who need to handle the upgrade can use both versions simultaneously using cargo renaming, e.g.,
 ```toml
 ed25519-zebra-legacy = { package = "ed25519-zebra", version = "1" }